-The Patient Navigator Training Collaborative created this model to show how each role is aligned with the patient process.
-We suggest you begin with the Level 1 course.
+The Patient Navigator Training Collaborative suggests you begin with the Level 1 course.
 Level 2 courses build on the basic knowledge and skills gained in Level 1.
 However, if you have more experience, you may want jump right into Level 2.

 Level 1 Patient Navigator

 A Level 1 patient navigator may be a lay healthcare worker or have some college.
 Level 1 navigators may work in communities or in healthcare settings.
 They often work with patients during health screening and through the diagnostic process and may link patients to screening tests or provide health information.
 Level 1 navigators also work with patients to identify and reduce barriers that keep patients from getting healthcare.
 They may also link patients to health information, healthcare providers, public health insurance, or transportation.

 - Professional boundaries

 A Level 2 patient navigator may be a nurse or social worker with a bachelor’s or master’s degree.
 Some Level 2 navigators have less education but a lot of experience as patient navigators.
 These navigators work with patients in healthcare or community settings after patients receive a diagnosis, through treatment or disease management, into health maintenance, and sometimes at the end of life.
 Level 2 navigators may focus on behavior change, adjustment to life with a chronic illness, or help clients maintain a healthy lifestyle.
 They address barriers to healthcare, coordinate care, tailor health information to patient needs, and motivate clients to make healthy choices.

 - Advanced care coordination